google/lovefield/docs/dd/03_life_of_db.md

 1. Create the query context
 2. Validate input and syntax
-3. Bind values for parameterized queries
+3. Bind values for parametrized queries

 Once the query context is successfully built, the builder can be used to generate the query plan through its `exec()` or `explain()` method.

 #### 3.3.2 Parameter Binding

-Parameterized query works similarily to Oracle's or SQLite's parameterized query API.
+Parameterized query works similarily to Oracle's or SQLite's parametrized query API.
 The general idea is to put a placeholder in query context, and replace the value with runtime values (i.e. *bind* the parameters).

-There are two different scenarios in parameterized query:
+There are two different scenarios in parametrized query:

 * Search condition
 * Update set